Sash Window Size Guide (Everything you need to know)

 Homeowners should consider their budget, architectural style, and personal preferences when deciding between standard and custom sizes.
 For instance, double-sash windows can be customised to fit specific sizes and preferences, allowing for a more personalised design.

-Benefits of Correct Sash Window Sizing
+What Are the Benefits of Correct Sash Window Sizing?

 Choosing the correct sash window size is crucial for several reasons.
 Proper sizing ensures a snug fit, which is essential for both installation and functionality.
 Incorrect sizing can lead to drafts, operational difficulties, and a less appealing appearance.